the-teachingRSE-project/competencies/competencies.md

 is primarily achieved through a "clean" implementation and enhanced by documentation.
 Documentation ranges from commenting code blocks to using documentation (building) tools.
+It should be written with consideration for the different audiences who may need it depending on their goals and expertise, for example by following the Diátaxis framework @smith_SoftwareCitationPrinciples2016].

 <!-- Building distributable libraries -->
 \skillsection{LIBS}